tedneward/Azgaarnoth/Classes/Cleric/Fertility.md

 # Divine Domain: Fertility
+Gods of fertility are known in every culture and are associated with life, birth, abundance, and prosperity.
+They are known for their passionate hearts and physical beauty.
+These deities can be fickle and cruel, but they are more often playful and passionate.
+Their priestesses are known for their vitality, productivity, and proclivity.
+They are often accompanied by a menagerie animals and a harem of sexual partners.

 This domain is available to clerics of the [Kaevarian Church](../../Religions/KaevarianChurch.md), [Trinitarians who worship Leriya](../../Religions/Trinitarian.md#leriya), [Brigantia](../../Religions/Pantheon/Brigantia.md), [Lathander](../../Religions/Pantheon/Lathander.md), ...